The Ugly American

 In 1959 William Burdick and Eugene Burdick published The Ugly American, a novel chronicling the mishandling of foreign policy by culturally ignorant U.S. diplomats in a fictitious South East Asian country.
 Senator William Fulbright, who had introduced the Fulbright Scholarship in 1946, denounced the book and thereby assured its commercial success.
 This early link between study abroad and the term Ugly American is ironic but perhaps fitting.

 In the 1950s study abroad was just becoming a standard albeit small part of U.S. higher education.
-Fifty years on many more students are going abroad (120,000 last academic year).
+Over 50 years on many more students are going abroad than ever before.
 However, the U.S. still suffers from a negative image abroad inspite of the best efforts of study abroad professionals.

 The image of the Ugly American is unchanged since 1959: someone who is ignorant of and indifferent to foreign cultures and believes the U.S. is superior to other countries.
 Sometimes this ignorance and arrogance is full-blown, as in the crime sprees by U.S. soldiers in Japan.
 Sometimes it is subtle, as in the assumption that Americans can always make do by speaking English wherever they travel.